janhuenermann/social-circles/README.md

 How to use
 ==============
-Just copy the the /fonts and /css directories in your root directory of your web application.
-Then link the css file /css/social-buttons.min.css in your main html file with the following syntax
+Just copy the /fonts and /css directories to your root directory of your web application.
+Then embed the css file /css/social-buttons.min.css in your main html file with the following code snippet
 ```html
 <link rel="stylesheet" href="../css/social-circles.min.css">
 ```

-Then if you want an social button add the class 'social-button' to your a-tag and choose from one social network of the table at the bottom of the page the class and it to your tag's class as well.
-Next add an button type (that you can also choose at the bottom of the page) to the class and you're done.
+To create a button add the class 'social-button' to your anchors (a) and add the class of the social network you want the button to be, look at the table below.
+Now choose a button type, add it as a class and you're done.
 Congratulations, you've added your first social media button!
 For everybody who could not follow this text, here are a few examples:
 ```html
 <a class="icon-twitter social-button color" href="http://twitter.com/username"></a>